jeyserma/HGCAL/HGProducer/readme.md

 where $rundir is the run directory as given in the input file (cfg_run_dir) and $jobID the number of the jobs (from 0 to cfg_njobs).

 The output ROOT files are stored in the cfg_storage_dir directory (can be EOS).
-For each step in the cmsDriver, a file is created with prefix the job ID number.
-E.g.: 0001_GEN-SIM.root, 0008_DIGI.root, 0111_RECO.root etc.)
+For each step in the cmsDriver (or NANOProducer using cmsRun), a file is created with prefix the job ID number.
+E.g.: 0001_GEN-SIM.root, 0008_DIGI.root, 0111_RECO.root, 0111_NANO.root  etc.)

 ### How to run